-comments: (Describe the specifics of the incident-who, what, when, where) espect The student did not demonstrate respect for the rights of others in academic or professional settings.
+Comm nents: (Describe the specifics of the incident-who, what, when, where) Doono ant in the second se Respe The student did not demonstrate respect for the rights of others in academic or professional settings.
 The student did not demonstrate respect in interactions with others.
 The student did not establish or maintain appropriate boundaries with patients, family members, fellow students, faculty or staff.
 The student did not demonstrate equal respect for all persons, regardless of, race, gender, religion, sexual orientation, age, disability or socioeconomic status.
 The student did not demonstrate respect for the confidentiality rights of patients or others.
-Other behavior that demonstrated lack of respect: comments: (Describe the specifics of the incident-who, what, when, where)
+Other behavior that demonstrated lack of respect: Comm nents: (Describe the specifics of the incident-who, what, when, where)